 Suppose that a CHP officer observes weaving within a lane (observing a near collision with another vehicle) and pulls you over.
 Once you are pulled over, CHP officer smells alcohol, conduct a DUI investigation and place you under arrests for a DUI.
 Many DUI investigations in Los Angeles start from such observation of weaving – often an a sign of intoxication.
 If you are pulled over for weaving and the law enforcement smells alcohol on your breath, chances are, you will be arrested for a DUI and will need to call Los Angeles DUI attorney to help you fight your case.
 We can offer a free consultation and explain the legal steps you need to take to fight your case.

-Often, the first line of defense in a DUI case is a motion to suppress evidence.
+The first line of defense in a DUI case is a motion to suppress evidence.
 A motion to suppress evidence can be used to stop police from using the results of your blood test, the observation of impairment or any other evidence of a crime.
-A motion to suppress evidence is commonly called a “search and seizure motion” and is based on one clause in the 4th amendment motion to the United States constitution.
-In California, this motion is adapted not only as a constitutional provision but also as a statutory state law through Penal Code section 1538.5.
+A motion to suppress evidence is commonly called a “search and seizure motion” and is based on a clause in the 4th amendment to the United States constitution.
+In California, this legal basis is adapted not only as a constitutional provision but also as a statutory law through Penal Code section 1538.5.
 A DUI Los Angeles Attorney can help you fight your case through a PC 1538.5 motion.
-Procedurally, the motion starts when defendant files a written document alleging that a violation of 4th amendment took place and that the police did not have a warrant.
-The government have to respond to this by producing testimony where justification for stop or seizure are explained.
+To start a motion the defendant must file a written document alleging that a violation of 4th amendment took place and that the police did not have a warrant.
+The government have to respond by producing testimony where justification for stop or seizure are explained.
 After testimony, the court will hear argument and decide if evidence of a crime needs to be suppressed.
-In weaving cases, the argument to suppress the evidence of a DUI is typically based on either accusing the police office of lying or agreeing that some weaving took place but it was insufficient to conduct a traffic stop.
+In weaving cases, the argument to suppress the evidence of a DUI is typically based on either proving that the police exhagerated the reason for stop (or lied) or agreeing that some weaving took place but it was insufficient to conduct a traffic stop.
 In other words, often, the crux of the suppression motion in “pulled over for weaving” cases is the degree of swerving.

 Conversely, when weaving is incidental or is only for a short period of time – it is not a good reason to conduct a traffic stop.
 Similarly, when weaving is not pronounced even when it is over a substantial distances, it also not be a good reason for a traffic stop.